Buying in the best part of a property cycle | Explaining Australian booms and busts

 Property cycles in Australia fluctuate across a seven to 10-year period.
 By keeping track of the phases, you could capitalise on your investment.
 A property purchase is a big decision, and property cycles can help make that decision an informed one.

 What influences the property cycle?

 Several key factors influence the property cycle across Australia.
-While the overall economic outlook of Australia has a general influence on property cycles, each region is different and the property cycle often crops up in ‘micro-cycles’ in suburbs and towns, regardless of what’s happening in neighbouring areas.
-Unemployment, population growth, exchange rates and interest rates all have an impact on Australian property cycles.
+While the overall economic outlook of Australia has a general influence on property cycles, each region is different, and the property cycle often crops up in ‘micro-cycles’ in suburbs and towns, regardless of what’s happening in neighboring areas.
+Unemployment, population growth, exchange rates, interest rates, and the availability of house and land packages all have an impact on Australian property cycles.

 When should I buy?

 For many would-be buyers and property investors, timing is important, but it’s not everything.
 While many home buyers and investors would like to time their purchases at the right time of property cycle, this is very difficult to do.
 Even experts have difficulty picking the phases of the property cycle.